 The program timeline remains unchanged and we are on schedule (Table 1).
-During the next project period we will process all remaining samples collected this summer, identify the macroinvertebrates and remaining macrophytes, enter all remaining data and QC it, and generate the metrics and indicators for each taxonomic group and water quality.
-In addition, we plan to finish re-coding and updating the Site Management System (formerly the Site Selection System) and move it from NRRI to Central Michigan University servers, which currently host the Data Management System.
+During the next project period we will sample the sites selected for this summer.
+In addition, we will finish testing the new Site Management System, shift from our current Site Selection System at NRRI to this new Site Management System, and move the SMS to Central Michigan University servers, which currently host the Data Management System.